My photography business is built on invisibility. An Eric who is not there is a good Eric.

 Besides not being noticed, you’ll find that if you move, you’ll see another angle, another expression, different lighting, a better background on the same scene.
 Adjust, nail it, and move again.

 Think about the servers at the reception.
 When is the only time you notice them?
 When they are standing against a wall (not doing their job).
 Same with you.
 Get a move on, Jack.

 “He had a way of being virtually invisible during the event.” – Robyn, Mother-of-the-Bride

-This is the opposite of that “Shoot from the Hip” tip and is obviously preferable to it in many circumstances.
+This is the opposite of shooting from the hip and is obviously preferable to it in many circumstances.
 Back away from the action and shoot with the telephoto.
 This is common sense.
 Telephoto in a crowd not only moves you far enough away from the subject that you won’t be noticed, but you crop out a lot of the clutter.
-Go with a wide aperture and shooting telephoto isolates the subject via depth of field as well.
-I’ll explain this example image in the comments.
+Go with a wide aperture.
+Shooting telephoto isolates the subject via depth of field as well.

 “The most wonderful part about it was the fact that I don’t even remember seeing Eric snap the shots.” – Mary Ellen, Bride.